For our trail video click the picture

-Culture, with little original Greek Villages and Beaches
+Culture, with little original Greek villages and beaches

-Second Day We saddle the Horses to make a nice Panorama Ride for 3 Hours, so we get to know the Horse we chose.
+Second Day We saddle the horses to make a nice Panorama ride for 3 Hours, so we get to know the horse we chose.

-4th Day provides panoramic views on forgotten donkey and carriage paths, to our target Monolithos.
+4th Day provides panoramic views on forgotten donkey and carriage paths, to our destination Monolithos.
 The name means a huge, single rock (in Greek "lithos"), on which the castle was built around the 15th Century to guard the sea in the Dodecanese.
 The charm of Monolithos comes mainly from its amphora form.
 The charming white stone houses with tiled roofs and red geraniums which climb up the hill of the medieval castle, and we should be ready to explore the village on a walk along the traditional paths.

 6th Day: Once again up to the mountain to incredible heights overlooking the south and the two seas of Rhodes, follows Mesanagrós.
 The church Kimissis tis Theotokou on the foundations of an early Christian basilica was built in the 5th Century, with the oldest font of the Christian baptismal time.
-On foot we then go down the mountain with the horses about 4 km overlooking a small Dam.
+On foot we then go down the mountain with the horses about 4 km overlooking a small dam.
 We next get on the horses and after a gallop we are by the sea, and soon at our destination Gennadi.
 Here we can splash around with the horses.
 Situated nearby we then can go to a beachbar where will be invited to an after-dinner cocktail.
 (Depending on season).

 7th Day: On our way home, we have the opportunity to explore Asklipeo, it is the birthplace of Asclepius (Aesculapius), the son of Apollo and god of healing.
 In ancient times the city was a centre for healing.
 In the town square, we find the church Kimissis Theotókou which is one of the most remarkable churches of Rhodes.
-It was built In 1060 as a cross-domed church and in the 14th century was expanded.
+It was built in 1060 as a cross-domed church and in the 14th century was expanded.
 Ceilings and walls are inside drawn with frescoes from the 17th century decorated reminiscent of an old-fashioned pattern.
 The pictures show scenes from the Old Testament.
 In Southern cross arm of the church, rather a typical representations of the Apocalypse, seven-headed dragon, trumpeters, the devil as a winged animal who kidnaps humans and the four apocalyptic horsemen.